Randy Scouse Git: Background

-The title of song, "Randy Scouse Git", translates to American English as "horny, Liverpudlian jerk", according to Dolenz.
+The song's title, "Randy Scouse Git", translates to American English as "horny, Liverpudlian jerk", according to Dolenz.
 The phrase was taken from the 1960s British sitcom Till Death Us Do Part, in which it was regularly used by the loud-mouthed main character Alf Garnett, played by Cockney actor Warren Mitchell, to insult his Liverpudlian ("Scouse") son-in-law, played by Tony Booth.
 The show was later adapted into the American sitcom All in the Family, in which the writers replaced the phrase in American scripts with the epithet "Meathead".
 RCA Records in England told the band that they would not release the song unless it was given an "alternate title".
 By his own account, Dolenz said "OK, 'Alternate Title' it is".

-The song is played by all four Monkees with Dolenz on vocals, drums and timpani, Davy Jones on backing vocals, Mike Nesmith on guitar, Peter Tork on piano and organ, and producer Chip Douglas (The Turtles) on bass guitar.
+The song was performed by all four Monkees, with Dolenz on vocals, drums and timpani, Davy Jones on backing vocals, Mike Nesmith on guitar, Peter Tork on piano and organ, and producer Chip Douglas (The Turtles) on bass guitar.

 Dolenz reprises lyrics from the song in "Love's What I Want", a bonus track to the 2016 Monkees album Good Times! ("Why don't you be like me?
 Why don't you stop and see?
 Why don't you hate who I hate, kill who I kill, to be free?").

 Personnel

+Credits adapted from 2022 Rhino "Super Deluxe Edition" box set.